cliffordp/cliff-wp-plugin-boilerplate/README.md

 The Boilerplate can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.

+### Initial Creation of a New Plugin

+_Currently a lot of *Find and Replace*, but you're welcome to [contribute some automation](https://github.com/cliffordp/cliff-wp-plugin-boilerplate/issues/73) to improve the initial setup._

 1. Copy this *cliff-wp-plugin-boilerplate* repository/directory to your *wp-content/plugins* directory and rename your new plugin's directory
 1. Delete the `.github` directory
 1. Delete the `.all-contributorsrc` file